wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/azure-active-directory.rst

    .. include:: /_templates/common/restart_dashboard.rst

 #.
 Test the configuration.

-   To test the configuration, go to your Wazuh dashboard URL and log in with your Microsoft account.
+Go to your Wazuh dashboard URL and log in with your Microsoft account.